-The next meeting of the Audit Committee will be scheduled in March 2022.
-At that time, the Committee will discuss the 2020-2021 Uniform Guidance (A-133) audit report.
+The next meeting of the Committee will be in June 2022 at which time Grant Thornton will discuss their proposed Audit Plan for the 2021-2022 Fiscal Year.

 EXECUTIVE SESSION

 During any audit committee meeting; Management, The Independent Auditors or the Internal Auditor may request an Executive Session to meet privately with the Audit Committee.